 While you may not have a locker combo or backpack full of textbooks anymore, there’s no reason why you can’t continue your education once you’re a full-time freelancer.
 In fact, learning new skills and adapting to the changing work landscape is crucial if you want to maintain a long (and successful) career.
 We’ve outlined some great ways to keep the learning going below:

-The biggest piece of advice we can give you, dear reader, is to never stop learning, and we hope that these tips are helpful in getting you on the right track.
+The biggest piece of advice we can give you is to never stop learning, and we hope that these tips are helpful in getting you on the right track.
 Do you have any particular resources you use for continued education?
 We’d love to hear them – leave us a comment!